 A processor is permitted to provide additional intrinsic procedures.
 One of these might be invoked instead of an intended external procedure with the same name.

-6.56.2 Guidance to language users
+6.56.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.56.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.56.5.

 Use processor options to detect and report use of non-standard features.

-Obtain diagnostics from more than one source, for example, use code checking tools.
+Obtain diagnostics from more than one source, for example, use code checking tools or multiple compilers.

 Supply an explicit interface to specify the external attribute for all external procedures invoked.